uw-echospace/group-website/content/authors/leewj/_index.md

 A parallel but closely related focus of my research involves using echolocating bats and toothed whales as biological models for adaptive ocean sensing.

 I enjoy working with people from diverse backgrounds, and am an active contributor to open-source scientific software (see [echostack](https://proceedings.scipy.org/articles/WXRH8633)).
-I am passionate about education and have founded and continue to co-lead [OceanHackWeek](https://oceanhackweek.github.io/), a workshop dedicated to data science in oceanography, since 2018.
+I am passionate about education, and have founded and continued to co-lead [OceanHackWeek](https://oceanhackweek.github.io/), a workshop dedicated to data science in oceanography, since 2018.
+I was also a committee member for the National Academies study on [Ocean Acoustics Education and Expertise](https://www.nationalacademies.org/our-work/ocean-acoustics-education-and-expertise) in 2023-2024.

 I lead the Echospace group and our research projects are funded by the National Science Foundation, the Office of Naval Research, and the National Oceanic and Atmospheric Administration.